 Did you buy Prey on Steam?
-I don't mean the 2017 version from Arkane and Bethedsa, I mean the 2006 version from Human Head Studios and 2K Games.
+Not the 2017 version from Arkane and Bethedsa: I'm talking about the 2006 version from Human Head Studios and 2K Games.
 If you didn't and want to now, you can't—the original Prey was quietly removed from Steam a few years ago.
 If you own it, you should still be able to play it, and if you can find a physical copy you may even be able to register the CD code with Steam.
 But you can't buy it on Steam anymore.

 Prey isn't alone: games vanish from Steam all the time.
-Sometimes they reappear later, but sometimes they're just plain gone—and this can happen for all sorts of different reasons.
+Sometimes they reappear later, but other times they're just plain gone—and this can happen for all sorts of different reasons.

 Expired music rights

-You can currently buy DLC for Remedy's Alan Wake on Steam—but not the game itself.
-The reason has to do with music.
+You can buy Alan Wake on Steam—but for a while, that wasn't the case.
+The reason had to do with music.
 It's common for a game developer to pay for the rights to songs for a certain period of time—seven years, in the case of Alan Wake—and when that time expires, the game can no longer be sold if it still contains those songs.
 Grid, Dirt 3, F1 2013, Tony Hawk Hawk Pro Skater HD, and numerous other games have vanished from Steam and other digital marketplaces due to music licenses expiring.